vkacherov/microservicesCafe/Labs/CashierService/Readme.md

 ## Deploying to Azure

 In this section we'll deploy our newly created service to a new Azure Web App.
+We will be using the Azure CLI for this exercise.
+It is also possible to perform this operation from the Azure Portal.

 * Create an App Service plan in the FREE tier.